orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 `has_etv = Y?`.
 Anti-correlated timings: The trend of primary is opposite of the one of secondary.
 No clear long-term non-linear trend (a small possibility of a ~14 d period).
 Only 2 sectors of data.

-Other targets with anti-correlated timings, but have no clear long-term non-linear trend (possibly due to lack of data) TIC 57297550 (possibly O-C period of ~21 d), TIC 440051305 (possibly O-C period of ~48 d), TIC 11546041

 <img src="results_assets/oc_plot_tic36883123.png" width=429 height=323 alt="oc_plot_tic36883123.png">

 <img src="results_assets/oc_plot_zoom1_tic36883123.png" width=300 height=323 alt="oc_plot_zoom1_tic36883123.png"> <img src="results_assets/oc_plot_zoom2_tic36883123.png" width=300 height=323 alt="oc_plot_zoom2_tic36883123.png">

+Other targets with similar anti-correlated timings, but have no clear long-term non-linear trend (possibly due to lack of data):

+- TIC 57297550 (possibly O-C period of ~21 d)
+- TIC 440051305 (possibly O-C period of ~48 d)
+- TIC 11546041 (possibly O-C period of ~6 d)

 #### TIC 52368472